swarm64/s64da-compose/README.md

    dot replace the `.` with `__`.
 For instance, `a.b=c` becomes:
    `pgconf_a__b=c`.

-   The provided default configuration is suited to run benchmarks up to 1TB worth of data and 384GB of system RAM.
+   The provided default configuration is suitable for running benchmarks up to 1 TiB worth of data on a system with 384 GiB of memory.

 4. To start a database instance, call `docker-compose` accordingly: